 Letting the Animals do the Job – Depending on the area where you live, you may have the option of letting the livestock eradicate weeds for you.
 Goats, cows, and sheep can graze on them.
 And some just use that big garden tractor to cut them down on a regular basis – a lazy way that keeps them at bay – but not a great long term solution.

 Unlike the previous ones, the chemical methods are much more effective in weed or garden pests extermination.
 However, we’re listing them last due to their potential side effects.
 They are indiscriminate and may destroy the plants you want to keep, and even harm humans.

 Salt Weed Killing Solution – This simple kitchen ingredient is a natural weed killer.
 It is also one of the least-harmful chemical methods on this list.
 Mix two cups of water with one cup of salt, boil the mixture and spray the weeds with it.

 Bleach – Does bleach kill weeds?
 Yes, it does, especially if it’s undiluted.
 Put some of it in a spray bottle, spray the weeds with it, and they’ll be gone in a day or two.

 Alcohol – Another way to kill weeds would be to use alcohol such as vodka.
 When sprayed on the weeds, it takes the moisture out of them and dehydrates them to death.

 Borax – This chemical compound is useful for killing weeds along the sidewalk or around the house’s foundation.
 As it also kills insects, it’s a two-in-one solution.
 You can also use baking soda for this.
 However, using Diatomaceous earth to kill insects would be best.

 Vinegar – Useful for various purposes, vinegar can also take care of pesky weeds.
 It is particularly effective when sprayed near the roots.
-It can prevent the weeds from regrowing.
+It kills weeds permanently and prevents weed growth.

 Herbicide – Since they’re harmful to all living things, herbicides should always be your last resort.
 Pre-emergence herbicides can be used to prevent weeds from sprouting.
 Post-emergence herbicides can kill the already-existing weeds, and they’re extremely effective.